 You could also use the directions on the back of the Bisquick box or make our simple pot pie crust with just 3 ingredients.
 With these you would want to cook them empty for a few minutes before adding the filling to ensure it cooks thru.

-The only thing you need to precook is the shredded chicken.
+Anything works!
+It will need to be precooked shredded chicken, pork or beef though that is #1.
 It’s a great leftover chicken breast recipe for sure.
 Many times I will cook a protein for dinner and it’s rare that it gets finished completely.
 I hate wasting food so I like to have a few options to make the next day with it.

 Nobody even knows it’s a second meal, or cares.

-• Alternatively you could make the filling with beef like our Beef Steak Pot Pie which is great.
+Alternatively you could make the filling with beef like our Steak Pot Pie which is great.

 You don’t even have to do that.
 If you grab a rotisserie chicken it is a perfect recipe for that or using leftover turkey or even ham!
 You will need a muffin pan too of course, this one is my favorite.

-1. Cook chicken first and then dice into small bite size pieces or shred with two forks.
+- Cook chicken first and then dice into small bite size pieces or shred with two forks.

-2. Add to a bowl along with the can of cream of chicken soup and bag of mixed vegetables
+- Add to a bowl along with the can of cream of chicken soup and bag of mixed vegetables

-• (leave frozen veggies on counter before adding to defrost to more of room temp)
+- (leave frozen veggies on counter before adding to defrost to more of room temp)

-3. Mix ingredients, add salt if desired.
+- Mix ingredients, add salt if desired.
 Flatten biscuit dough and push into muffin pan holes.
 Fill inside of biscuit with pot pie filling chicken mixture.

-4. Slice remaining 2 biscuits (makes 12, 2 should be left over) into strips and make lattice for top if desired.
+- Slice remaining 2 biscuits (makes 12, 2 should be left over) into strips and make lattice for top if desired.

-5. Now bake at 350 degrees for about 15 min or until biscuits are golden brown on top and inside of mini pot pies are warm.
+- Now bake at 350 degrees for about 15 min or until biscuits are golden brown on top and inside of mini pot pies are warm.

-Mini Pot Pies
+Other Mini Pot Pies You’ll Love

 You see how simple this recipe is.
 A great way to incorporate veggies in a fun way for kids.
 Using canned mixed veggies works as well but they will get a lot softer.
 12 oz. is sufficient and this recipe should make about 12 total simple chicken pot pie muffins.
 We have directions for a air fryer chicken pot pie too.